SoftwareHeritage/swh-docs/sysadm/mirror-operations/docker.rst

-Note: since persistent data (databases and objects) are stored in volumes, you can safely destoy and recreate any container you want, you will not loose any data.
+Note: since persistent data (databases and objects) are stored in volumes, you can safely destoy and recreate any container you want, you will not lose any data.

 Or you can change the compose file like: